Hard Enduro Hydration

 No race is the same.
 Look at hydration packs like your bike setup, adjustments must be made for the conditions and style of race.
 The same goes with how you setup for hydration.
 With an arsenal of various hydration packs (2L, 3L, backpack or waist), you can now be prepared for the next event.

 For example, at Tough Like RORR my plan is to run the waist style hydration pack for the two shorter Saturday races.
 2 liters of water should be plenty if I I re-fill between races.
 If I make it to the main event, my plan is to wear both the backpack and waist for a 4L total water capacity.
-I'l have my 2nd camelback ready for a hot swap when (if) I come around on my 2nd lap.
+I'll have my 2nd camelback ready for a hot swap when (if) I come around on my 2nd lap.

 The waist style pack is also where I plan to store my quick access tools such as my Motion Pro 8, 10, and 12mm wrench combo.